 When OREF started, the objectives seemed lofty, a bit ‘alternative’ and weird; now these same objectives are widely regarded as sensible and mainstream.
-Back then the work that OREF members voluntarily committed themselves to seemed implausible to some; now they are essential to the future of Orkney, but also to the planet!
+Back then the work that OREF members voluntarily committed themselves to what seemed implausible to some; now they are seen as essential to the future of Orkney, but also to the planet!

 The world now knows it needs to end the use of fossil fuels.
 Orkney has committed to helping to show pioneering leadership in achieving this and OREF is a key part of that drive to sustainability.

 OREF members gather together to discuss energy matters and through this to provide mutual support and encouragement to tackle them.
 We meet to learn, challenge and debate ideas and following winning the Responsible Islands Prize in 2019 we bought the equipment to stream and reach Orkney’s outer isles and beyond.
 This year will see more of the same and new members and guests are more than welcome to attend our monthly meetings.